-God is with us through our sickness and suffering and loves us enough to heal us and forgive us of our sins.
+God is with us through our sickness and sufferings, and loves us enough to heal us and forgive us of our sins.

-Physician Another word for a doctor

-Sacrament of Holy Unction The act of anointing and blessing someone who is sick with special holy oil.
+Physician Another word for a doctor Miracle An act of God that nobody can explain Sacrament of Holy Unction The act of anointing and blessing someone who is sick with special holy oil.